Wayne Hancock has more Hank Sr. in him than either I or Hank Williams Jr. He is the real deal." - Hank III

-Video for "Thunderstorms & Neon Signs" and live performance of "Miller, Jack & Mad Dog" on the DVD Bloodied But Unbowed: Bloodshot Records' Life In The Trenches.
+- Video for "Thunderstorms & Neon Signs" and live performance of "Miller, Jack & Mad Dog" on the DVD Bloodied But Unbowed

-"Miller, Jack and Mad Dog" and "Shooting Star From Texas" performed live on Bloodied But Unbowed: The Soundtrack
+- "Miller, Jack and Mad Dog" and "Shooting Star From Texas" live on the DIGITAL ONLY Bloodied But Unbowed: The Soundtrack

-"Juke Joint Jumping" with Hank Williams, III on For a Decade of Sin: 11 Years of Bloodshot Records
+- "Juke Joint Jumping" with Hank III on For a Decade of Sin: 11 Years of Bloodshot Records